pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 * :response_code:`200,containing the details of a distributors`
 * :response_code:`404,if there is either no repository or distributor with a matching ID.`

-| :return:`database representations of the distributor`
+| :return:`database representation of the distributor`

 :sample_response:`200` ::